CPP-F1TENTH-SDP/Labs/README.md

    ```
 3. Go to: http://localhost:8080/vnc.html

-## NVIDIA GPU Install
+## NVIDIA Install
-1. This will install WSL and Ubuntu.
-The install time for Ubuntu will vary depending on internet speed.
-After Ubuntu is installed, you will be prompted to restart the system.
+1. Open PowerShell/Terminal and run:
    ```
    wsl --install
    ```
+   This will install WSL and Ubuntu.
+The install time for Ubuntu will vary depending on internet speed.
+After Ubuntu is installed, you will be prompted to restart the system.
 2. Just like step 1, the install of Ubuntu-20.04 will vary with internet speed.
    ```
    wsl.exe --install Ubuntu-20.04